ssant96/bluegirl_script/ReadMe.md

 CHANNEL_URL = https://discord.com/api/v9/channels/321983247234643613/messages
 BOT_TOKEN = 94r4ODg4MTA4NDUwOPx0OTkx.GpbtzP.aCQyhSxVS2v0AxgqxYc0KV3wiHEwuwN2PNQAtI
 DM_URL = https://discord.com/api/v9/channels/931984142153132413/messages
-SEND_OWO=yes

-*REMINDER: If you are using this script, you are fully responsible for your own actions.
-Also, botting is not allowed* *as per Discord and Owo policies which can potentially result in a ban.
-This project was done for research purposes only*
+**REMINDER: If you are using this script, you are fully responsible for your own actions.
+Also, botting is not allowed** **as per Discord and Owo policies which can potentially result in a ban.
+This project was done for research purposes only**